 But, nothing’s easy.
-One of Eva’s clients, Marianne (Catherine Keener) goes on an on about how horrific her recent marriage was and her ex-husband.
+One of Eva’s clients, Marianne (Catherine Keener), goes on and on about how horrific her recent marriage was and her ex-husband.
 Eva listens, she always listens, but when she finds out that Marianne was married to Albert, she suddenly listens with new interest.
 Is it possible to avoid a long and painful relationship if she gets all the dirt up-front from the ex?
 Not a good idea.
-Eva allows her relationship with Albert, and her relationships in general to be poisoned.
+Eva allows her relationship with Albert and her relationships, in general, to be poisoned.
 Why doesn’t Eva tell Marianne that she is now dating Albert?
 Because Eva lives in service of others.
 One of her clients, a young man, lives at the top of a grueling flight of stairs, no easy place to lug a large massage table up.
 Eva can’t bring herself to ask this man for help, let alone disappoint her new client.
 Or her boyfriend, or her daughter, or her daughter’s friend, or anybody.
-Of course, she does just that, she disappoints everyone, especially herself.
+Of course, she does just that.
+She disappoints everyone, especially herself.